On the first NFL Sunday of the pandemic, a mix of silence, protests and unfamiliar scenes

 Small, ubiquitous black dots outside the stadium read, “Please stay 6 FT apart.”
 A sign outside the entrance for media members instructed that only one person was allowed in the lobby at a time.
 Players entered through a separate door, not without first showing a green check mark on their phones, earned through answering a questionnaire saying they felt no symptoms, and getting their temperatures checked.

 Tarps emblazoned with advertisements ringing the lowest portion of the stadium and covered the first seven rows of seats.
 A handful of television reporters set up in the lower bowl behind the tarps.
-More than 3,000 cardboard cutouts of people, purchased by fans with proceeds donated to local covid-19 relief efforts, dotted M&T Bank Stadium’s lower bowl.
+More than 3,000 cardboard cutouts of people, purchased by fans with proceeds donated to local coronavirus relief efforts, dotted M&T Bank Stadium’s lower bowl.
 Section 146 filled with 575 cutouts of Mo Gaba, the 14-year-old Baltimore superfan who died of cancer in late July.

-The coin toss, typically a platform for honorary captions and a platoon of actual captains, morphed into a meeting of three men: The referee and one member of each team.
+The coin toss, typically a platform for honorary captains and a platoon of actual captains, morphed into a meeting of three men: The referee and one member of each team.
 After the Ravens won the toss, Baltimore punter Sam Koch and Cleveland long snapper Charley Hughlett bumped elbows and trotted to their respective sidelines.

 A troupe of 12 drummers — wearing masks, spaced apart — lined up above the lower bowl behind the Browns’ bench.
 The Ravens’ mascot, Poe, watched the game from his nest above Section 144, wearing a giant white mask and occasionally waving the Maryland state flag.